Emma Bates: 2024

 Bates announced on January 6 that she would not participate in the 2024 US Olympic Trials, held in February.
 The announcement followed a foot-related injury sustained by Bates during her running of the 2023 Chicago Marathon the previous October.
 In April, she was the top American woman to finish at the Boston Marathon and finished 12th overall.

 2025

 At the 2025 Boston Marathon Bates finished 13th overall and was the 3rd American, finishing in 02:25:10.

 Personal life

 Bates is an avid backpacker and enjoys hiking in the Sawtooth Range.
 In 2017, she moved to a remote cabin in the Boise National Forest that offered secluded trails for running.
 The cabin was solar powered, with no television or cellular service.
+Bates was married to Kameron Ulmer from 2019 to 2021.

-In 2023, Outside Magazine released an article about Bates' relationship with her partner.
+In 2023, Outside Magazine released an article about Bates' relationship with her partner, Steve Finley.
 The article described how her partner helps her cope with the pressures of elite competition.